galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 ## Clustering sequences into OTUs

 There are several ways we can perform clustering.
-We could repeat what we did for the Mock community, and use the **Dist.seqs** and **Cluster** tools.
-(We could also use the **Cluster.split** tool.)

-The sequences are split into bins, and then clustered with each bin.
+For the Mock community, we used the traditional approach of using the **Dist.seqs** and **Cluster** tools.
+Alternatively, we can also use the **Cluster.split** tool.
+With this approach, the sequences are split into bins, and then clustered with each bin.
 Taxonomic information is used to guide this process.
 The Schloss lab have [published results](https://www.mothur.org/wiki/MiSeq_SOP#OTUs) showing that if you split at the level of Order or Family, and cluster to a 0.03 cutoff, you'll get just as good of clustering as you would with the "traditional" approach.
 In addition, this approach is less computationally expensive and can be parallelized, which is especially advantageous when you have large